proflamyt/300days-of-hacking/Topic31/UrchinSec/README.md

 i.e key = iv + signature

-The only issue here is the iv we have has its first two bytes removed.
-To generate the full iv , we have to bruteforce the first two bytes , given the lenght of the bruteforce is negligible we have nothing to worry about , once the key is derived we just have to decrypt
+The only issue here is the IV we have has its first two bytes removed.
+To generate the full IV , we have to bruteforce the first two bytes , given the lenght of the bruteforce is negligible we have nothing to worry about and once the key is derived we just have to decrypt

 ```py
 from Crypto.Cipher import AES